-This 6-week-long research is the first part of a larger project which aims to find out how deeply marketing as a sector mutated with the pandemic.
+This 6-week-long average marketing budget by industry research is the first part of a larger project which aims to find out how deeply marketing as a sector mutated with the pandemic.
 The lockdown and the lack of physical means of communication allowed for an accelerated shift towards a more digital approach, and means of discussion gravitated towards new technologies such as Zoom meetings and Slack, which quickly became a staple in the business world almost overnight.

 And yet, marketing seemed to have turned upside down what we knew about brand loyalty and experience: knowing your customer inside and out became quintessential for a strong sales approach, with brands capable of communicating precisely and resonating with the clients’ current events dominating their respective industries.

 This switch towards a more personal approach led to an increased demand for Digital Marketing services, and jobs such as SEO specialists and PPC experts are increasingly in demand.

 Over 60% of companies, from healthcare to construction, expect their marketing budget to increase in 2022, with the most confident industry being real estate scoring a 92% likelihood of budget increases.

 On the other hand, 23% of companies are expecting their marketing budget to decrease, and 17% won’t be changing it.

 Increased demand in marketing is bound to develop new strategies that will aid businesses of all sizes.
 Nowadays, most agencies employ multiple streams of communication to reach a broader audience, such as social media, content, and email marketing.
 This is, of course, pertinent to the size of the business.